Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

-Although, I have had reptiles for years and have successfully bred them, which started as an accident, but either way, I never really considered breeding for anything but my own enjoyment and pets.
+Although I have had reptiles for years and have successfully bred them, I never really considered breeding for anything but my own enjoyment and pets.
 I either kept what I bred or gave the hatchlings to friends.
-I was responsible with my initial breedings, but I usually don't recommend it others.
-Please realize that before my first mating pair, I had researched reptiles, the leopard gecko more extensively, for over 2 years at that point with 1 year of hands on experience.
+I was responsible with my initial breedings, but I usually don't recommend it to others.
+Please realize that before my first mating pair, I had researched reptiles—the leopard gecko more extensively—for over two years at that point, with one year of hands-on experience.

 One may not think there are too many bills in regards to reptiles.
 They're not like dogs in the sense that they need yearly shots.
 They don't require expensive premium foods.
 They're simple, right?

 Well, if you're going to be serious about it, even if it's a hobby, you at least have to have nice breeders.
 I decided that I was going to start off with leopard geckos and African fat tail geckos, and then move towards crested geckos, gargoyle geckos, and others.
 I already had one African fat tail and a few leopard geckos, but my leopard geckos were more pets, not breeding quality.
 I had to find a few nice reptiles to start off with.

 Searching through the internet and speaking with a few of my reptile pals, I found a few good breeds that happened to have geckos that I was interested in.